 - Computer skills are essential to program success (Internet, email, word processing). - Successfully complete all required prerequisite courses with a grade of "C" or better, except where noted. - · Recommend attending a Pre-Nursing Orientation.
-Schedules are posted in Health Sciences. - Students requesting admission to the program must obtain a "Request for Admission to Nursing" form, available in the Health Sciences Department and online, and submit it to the Health Sciences office between December 1 and March 1 of the calendar year in which the student is requesting admission to the nursing program.
+Schedules are posted in Health Sciences. - Students requesting admission to the program must submit a "Request for Admission to Nursing" application packet (available online) to the Health Sciences Office between December 1 and March 1 of the calendar year in which the student is requesting admission to the nursing program.
 Acceptance letters will be mailed by the first week of June for the full-time program which begins each fall semester and by the first week of October for the part-time program which begins each winter semester.

 Note: If applicants exceed the number of available seats in the program, priority will be given to students with required prerequisites and general education courses completed, then by date of KCC application where nursing is declared to be the program of study or by the date the program of study was changed to nursing, and then by residence within the local service area.
 Local service area consists of Kirtland's four-county district, those counties that have portions within Kirtland's district, and certain counties that are contiguous to Kirtland's district.
+New ranking criteria are being determined for the 2013/14 Nursing program.
+Please consult the nursing website for future details.